ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 that are vulnerable to attacks that depend on incorrect clocks.

-Clients can randomize the value that they provide for `Date` to obscure the true value of their clock and reduce the chance of linking of requests over time.
+Clients can randomize the value that they provide for `Date` to obscure the true value of their clock and reduce the chance of linking requests over time.
 However, this increases the risk that their request is rejected as outside the acceptable window.